brendanhay/gogol/gogol-prediction/README.md

 ## Description

-A client library for the Prediction API.
+A client library for the Google Prediction.

 ## Contribute